forestgrape/coronavirus/6_prevention_and_treatment/interferon.md

 > ###### Topical Administration
 > Topical administration denotes in the following either nebulized/aerosolized or sprayed application to the respiratory tract.

-Overall topically administrated IFNs show improved outcomes and even at quite late disease stage some benefits are observed.
+Overall topically administrated IFNs show improved outcomes, especially if the treatment is started early.
+At late disease stage the benefits are less though unlike systemic IFNs, for topical application no adverse outcomes are observed.

 *Topical IFN Alpha:* Topical IFN alphas (all of subtype alpha-2b) reduce the mortality by 80% if early administrated.
 Even at mid disease stage an unfavorable disease progression is prevented in 50% of the cases.
 Later than 10 days after symptom onset the beneficial effects are reduced, however no adverse effects on the outcomes are observed. -> [Overview Topical IFN alpha](#overview-topical-ifn-alpha)
 > mostly based on retrospective uncontrolled (many different treatment combinations) studies with patients treated in early or mid 2020.